lerna-ai/lerna-sdk/USAGE.md

 }
 ```

-#### Include Lerna SDK from repository
+#### Lerna SDK from the repository

-To include the Lerna library, from our maven repository follow the steps below.
-This option requires AWS CLI version 2.0.21 and above.
+To include the Lerna library from our maven repository follow the steps below.
+Note that this option requires AWS CLI version 2.0.21 and above.

-Add Lerna profile on AWS credentials configuration file located in `~/.aws/credentials` by adding the following lines
+Add the Lerna profile on the AWS credentials configuration file located in `~/.aws/credentials` by adding the following lines

 ```bash
 [lerna]